Recommended Model. Click for a picture. Click for sound.

 patent reference here...

 The 309A treble is my recommendation for adult beginners and new players who do not mind the extra cost.
 The reedy sounding 509 trebles had a short catalogue life..
 The tone of the "B" model was smoother but it I did not care for the intonation.
-The latest version of the straight bass, 533EE, is a noticeable improvement.
+The last version of the straight bass with a side entry pipe, 533EE, was a noticeable improvement.

 There are also two instruments after Richard Haka, descant and treble.
 These have very tightly focused and slightly reedy tone, and the treble a delightful attack.
 Both are simulated rosewood, very convincing, nice to play and hold.
 The latest versions of these models seem to me to play in the same way as the previous ones.